ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

   Scisheet formulas can be arbitrary Python scripts as well as expressions.
   This addresses expressivity by allowing calculations to be written as algorithms.
-- *Program Export.*
+- *Module Export.*
-  Scisheets can be exported as standalone Python programs.
+  Scisheets can be exported as standalone Python modules.
   This addresses reuse since
   exported codes
   can be reused in SciSheets formulas and/or by external programs.
-  Further, performance is improved by the export feature since calculations execute without the overheads of the spreadsheet environment.
+  Further, performance is improved by the export feature since calculations execute in a low overhead environment.
 - *Subtables.*
   Tables can have columns that are themselves tables (columns within columns).
   This addresses the complex data requirement,